isc-projects/kea/doc/guide/lease-expiration.rst

 The following list presents all configuration parameters pertaining to processing expired leases with their default values:

--  ``reclaim-timer-wait-time`` - This parameter governs intervals between completion of previous reclaimation cycle and a start of the next one.
+-  ``reclaim-timer-wait-time`` - this parameter governs intervals between the completion of the previous reclaimation cycle and the start of the next one.
 Specified in seconds.
 The default value is 10 [seconds].

--  ``flush-reclaimed-timer-wait-time`` - This parameter controls how often the server initiates lease reclaimation procedure.
+-  ``flush-reclaimed-timer-wait-time`` - this parameter controls how often the server initiates the lease reclaimation procedure.
 Expressed in seconds.
 The default value is 25 [seconds].

--  ``hold-reclaimed-time`` - This parameter governs how long the lease should be kept after it was reclaimed.
+-  ``hold-reclaimed-time`` - this parameter governs how long the lease should be kept after it is reclaimed.
 This enables lease affinity when set to a non-zero value.
 Expressed in seconds.
 The default value is 3600 [seconds].

--  ``max-reclaim-leases`` - This parameter specifies the maximum number of reclaimed leases that can be processed in one go.
+-  ``max-reclaim-leases`` - this parameter specifies the maximum number of reclaimed leases that can be processed at one time.
 Zero means unlimited (i.e. process all reclaimed leases).
 The default value is 100.

--  ``max-reclaim-time`` - This parameter specifies an upper bound of how long a lease reclaimation procedure can take.
+-  ``max-reclaim-time`` - this parameter specifies an upper limit to the length of time a lease reclamation procedure can take.
 Zero means no time limit.
 Expressed in milliseconds.
 The default value is 250 [milliseconds].

--  ``unwarned-reclaim-cycles`` - If lease reclaimation limits are specifed (``max-reclaim-leases`` and/oor ``max-reclaim-time``), then under certain circumstances the server may not be able to deal with leases to be reclaimed fast enough.
-This parameter specifies how many consecutive clean up cycles must end with remaining leases to be processed before a warning is printed.
+-  ``unwarned-reclaim-cycles`` - if lease reclamation limits are specified (``max-reclaim-leases`` and/or ``max-reclaim-time``), then under certain circumstances the server may not be able to deal with the leases to be reclaimed fast enough.
+This parameter specifies how many consecutive clean-up cycles must end with remaining leases to be processed before a warning is printed.
 The default is 5 [cycles].

 The parameters are explained in more detail in the rest of this chapter.

-The default value for any parameter is used when this parameter is not explicitly specified in the configuration.
-Also, the ``expired-leases-processing`` map may be omitted entirely in the configuration, in which case the default values are used for all parameters listed above.
+The default value for any parameter is used when the parameter is not explicitly specified in the configuration.
+If the ``expired-leases-processing`` map is omitted entirely in the configuration, the default values are used for all parameters listed above.

 .. _lease-reclaim-config: